 Geographic Limitation.
-A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the State.
+A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
 Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area:

-$\widehat{}$

-Limited Implementation of Participant-Direction.
-A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the State.
-Participants who reside in these areas may elect to direct their services as provided by the State or receive comparable services through the service delivery methods that are in effect elsewhere in the State.

-Specify the areas of the State affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area:
+participant-d following geo to direct their irection of services as specified in a paraphic areas or political subdivision Appendix E available only to individuals who reside in ons of the state.
+Participants who reside in these areas rereceive comparable services through the service deliver reas of the state affected by this wa iver and, as applicable, the phase-in schedule of the wa